-2.3 Complexity
+2.3 Task Difficulty

 Motivating Example.
-To see the general idea behind our complexity measure, we revisit the example briefly outlined in the introduction.
-Consider two information structures, both with an uninformative prior and two signals, the accuracy of which differs by five percentage points.
+To illustrate the general idea behind our notion of task difficulty, consider the following example.
+There are two information structures, both with an uninformative prior and two signals, the accuracy of which differs by five percentage points.
 In the first case, signal accuracies are $\theta_1 = 0.85$ and $\theta_2 = 0.80$, while in the second, they are $\theta_1 = 0.97$ and $\theta_2 = 0.92$.
-Consider a decision-maker who observes two signals, $s_1 = n$ and $s_2 = p$, and updates posterior beliefs.
+Consider an individual who observes two signals, $s_1 = n$ and $s_2 = p$, and updates posterior beliefs.
 If both signals had identical accuracy, say both equal to 0.80, or both equal to 0.92, then it seems natural to place equal weight on both signals and form a posterior equal to the original prior of 50%.
 However, because the first signal is more accurate than the second, individuals may argue they should weigh the first signal slightly more and, thus, compute a posterior that leans more toward Failure than Success.

 Although this is true in both cases, the extent to which the first signal is more informative than the second is quite different between them.
-The Bayesian posterior is 41.3% in the first case, seemingly a plausible value near which peoples' average posteriors may lie.
+The Bayesian posterior is 41.3% in the first case, seemingly a plausible value near which individuals' average posteriors may lie.
 In contrast, the Bayesian posterior is 26.2% in the second case, despite the difference in signal accuracies remaining only five percentage points.
 This pattern becomes even more pronounced with higher accuracy signals or as the disparity between signal accuracies increases.